qianxusheng/exercise-tracker/README.md

     - Following the design of the past seven days' report on the app side, duplicate the past seven days' report on the portal, but be more compatible with the larger browser screens.
 Also, be creative to design something different from the app, taking into account the different users: app - individuals with chronic conditions and disabilities vs. portal - health coaches

 #### Technique
-The **web portal** should be implement in Angular 2+ (latest stable version recommended).
-For page navigation between login page, app user list page and single app user detail page, you need to use [Angular Router](https://angular.dev/guide/routing/common-router-tasks)) to implement.
+The **web portal** is implemented in Angular 2+ (latest stable version).
+Page navigation between login page, app user list page and app user detail page uses [Angular Router](https://angular.dev/guide/routing/common-router-tasks).
-If you are an expert in another programming framework, please discuss with Leon (hah90@pitt)

-**How to Demo**
+**Demo Setup**
-Show the development web portal in browser on your computer.
-No need to deploy on a server.
+The web portal runs in development mode on browser.
+No server deployment needed.

-**HINTS**
-- Besides the core features that require your creative skills, other fancy, well-designed user interfaces are not required.
+**Notes**
+- Focus on core features and functionality.
+Advanced UI design is optional.

 # Data size for Demo
 To effectively demonstrate your system, particularly the dashboard and backend, it is necessary to create a dashboard list with a minimum of 10 app users, although only simulating one app user on the app side.
 Additionally, for each app user, 14 days of the exercise records should be generated.
 It is important to include more than 2 days of missing reports for certain app users in order to showcase the alert feature.
 Therefore, in the backend, a minimum of 280 records in total for 10 app users over the past 14 days should be saved.

-#  Rules
-- Focus on implementing the system as much as possible.
-If you are short on time, prioritize the app, backend, and portal in that order.
-It is not recommended to partially develop all components without fully implementing any of them.
-For example, a fully functional app will receive a better grade than having partially developed components.
-- Your code will be reviewed, and you will be asked about your development process.
-- It is acceptable for your code to have defects, including bugs.
-If you finish the project quickly, consider how you can enhance the system and implement those improvements in your code.
-- If you have any questions, please send an email at hah90@pitt.edu.
-- This project should be completed independently.
-If you copy code from others or mostly use generative content from AI (proper use of copilot is allowed), you will lose the opportunity.
-Additionally, if you cannot explain your code, you will fail.